How to Make Cotton CandyLast updated on 6/20/2018

 Should I Buy Pre-Mixed Floss?

-- The cotton candy mix liquefies as it heats up, but as it spins, the liquid is forced out to the sides of the bowl.
-This is the point where it starts to form its characteristic cotton-like consistency.
+- As the floss mix heats up, it begins to liquefy.
+The fast-spinning floss head forces the liquid out to the sides of the bowl.
+This is when the floss begins to form its characteristic cotton-like consistency.

-- When you notice that the amount of floss produced begins to slow, add more cotton candy mix into the machine.
+- When the amount of floss produced begins to slow, add more cotton candy mix into the machine.

-- Instead of scraping the remaining sugar from the cotton candy machine, simply run the machine and let the sugar burn itself out.
+- To rid the machine of the rest of the cotton candy, simply run the machine and let the sugar burn itself out.

 Features to Look For in a Cotton Candy Machine